stiofanEimeid/the-online-cookbook/README.md

 #### Project Goals

-The goal of this project is to build a database that allows users to carry out each CRUD operation: Creating, Reading, Updating and Deleting recipes.
-Although authentification is not expected I have included login functionality and user accounts in order to keep user recipes secure.
+The goal of this project is to build a database that allows users to carry out each CRUD operation: creating, reading, updating and deleting recipes.
+Although authentification is not expected as per the brief I have included login functionality and user accounts in order to keep user's recipes secure.

 #### User Goals

 The target audience of the application are those who are passionate about cooking or wish to know more about it.
 The site is intended to be accessible to those who are relatively new to cooking and are curious about learning how to make new dishes.
 In addition, it hopes to attract those who are already passionate about cooking to share some of their favourite recipes with other users.
-Ideally, these groups would join together to create a thriving online community, one that is bound together by a love of cooking and learning more about it.
+Ideally, these groups would join together to create a thriving online community, one that is bound together by a love of cooking.

 Users seek the means to find a variety of recipes through an accessible interface that is easy to use.
 Frequent users or those with extensive experience in cooking may seek to add their recipes to the website to share with others as well as discover more recipes.

-Aperitif is easy to use and visusally appealling.
+Aperitif is accessible for all users.
 Filters help users find specific recipes quickly and easily.
-Unique recipe pages give users all the information they need in an effective manner...
+Unique recipe pages give users all the information they need, delivered in a clear and concise manner.
 With an account, users may add and edit recipes as well as keep track of their favourite recipes.
 The product section of recipe pages provide additional information to give user's the best cooking experience possible.

 #### User Stories